wak75/devopsProj/readme.md

 1. **Run the Script**: Execute the `script.sh` file.
 This script automates the process of creating two Docker images, `was24/front` and `was24/back`, using the provided `docker-compose.yml` file.
 You can find more details about Docker Compose in the [official Docker documentation](https://docs.docker.com/compose/).

+(If you are on mac or linux, you might change the permission of the file script.sh using `chmod +x script.sh` before running it.)

 2. **Deployments Creation**: The script will then proceed to create two deployments from files `firstDeployment.yaml` and `secondDeployment.yaml`.
 These deployments are internally connected via a ClusterIP service, which allows them to communicate within the cluster.
 Learn more about Kubernetes ClusterIP services in the [official Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/service/#clusterip-service).

 3. **Exposure via LoadBalancer**: Finally, the script configures the deployments to be exposed outside the cluster using a LoadBalancer service.
 This makes the applications accessible over the network.
 For more information on Kubernetes LoadBalancer services, refer to the [official Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer).